redhat-developer/odo/docs/odo-architecture.md

   - Directories:

-      - `language-scripts`: Openshift S2I allows custom `assemble` and `run` scripts.
+      - `language-scripts`: OpenShift S2I allows custom `assemble` and `run` scripts.
 A few language specific custom scripts are present in the `language-scripts` directory.
 The custom scripts provide additional configuration to make odo debug work.

 The `emtpyDir Volume` is mounted at the `/opt/odo` mount point for both the Init container and the application container.